-The "Bookmarks" link will take you to the "My bookmarks" interface of the "My account" tab.
+In the "Dashboard" menu choose "My bookmarks" to go to the "My bookmarks" interface.
 This interface allows you to organize your personal bookmarks (delete existing and add new ones).
 The bookmarks listed in the window are internal links to different nodes.
 Clicking on them will bring you to the nodes themselves.
 Please note that you can also click on the icons in order to bring up a context menu that will allow you to view or edit the node and to remove the bookmark itself.
 The "Add to bookmarks" button simply allows you to add the node that is currently being viewed to your personal bookmarks.